-- We recycle all paper, metal and most plastics.
+- We recycle all paper, metal, glass and most plastics.

 - The pigs eat trash cans full of food scraps that would normally be trucked to a landfill.

-- We use real (non-disposable) cups and cutlery at most of our events, and compostable cups are also kept in stock in our visitor’s center.
+- We use real (non-disposable) cups and cutlery at many of our events, and compostable cups are also kept in stock in our visitor’s center.

 - When we clean a barn or coop we compost everything, and the resulting great compost from happy, loved beings is made available to local gardeners and veggie farmers.